The ideal number of active projects

 Current Approach

-My goal is to maintain approximately 30 active projects across my three main areas of focus, with roughly double the allocation for Buffer given the time commitment:
+My goal is to maintain approximately 35 active projects across my four areas of focus:

 • ~5 focus projects (completed within 3 months)